-This conversion mode is provided for applications that require a non-standard or non-continuous data rate.
+This conversion mode is provided for applications that require non-standard or non-continuous data rates.
 Issuing a START command or toggling the START pin high resets the digital filter, effectively dropping the data rate by a factor of four.
 This mode leaves the system more susceptible to aliasing effects, thus requiring more complex analog or digital filtering.
-Loading on the host processor increases because it must toggle the START pin or send a start command to start a new conversion cycle.
+Loading on the host processor increases because it must toggle the START pin or send a START command to initiate a new conversion cycle.